 But, the main reason I chose these artworks is how they show the figures attempting to break free from the stone.
 Michelangelo famously said, “I saw the angel in the marble and carved until I set him free.”
 And he also said, “The best artist has that thought alone Which is contained within the marble shell; The sculptor’s hand can only break the spell To free the figures slumbering in the stone.”
 Michelangelo believed the figure was there, and it was his job to release it.

 Edouard Manet, Le Dejeuner sur L’Herbe (Luncheon on the Grass), 1863

 Another dimension to this is the stare by the woman to the viewer.
-Her looking out at us makes us a feel a little voyeuristic in a way.
-I think it can spark an interesting discussion about the connection of the artwork and the viewer.
+Her looking out at us makes us feel a little voyeuristic in a way.
+I think it can spark an interesting discussion about the connection between the artwork and the viewer.

 René Magritte, The Treachery of Images (This is Not a Pipe), 1929

 The text on this image says, “This is not a pipe.”
 At first, this is confusing to my students usually.
 “Yes, it is.” they think.
 But, when you keep thinking about it, you realize no, it isn’t a pipe.
 It is a canvas with oil paint on it (or a bunch of pixels of color projected onto the screen on this website).
 It is not a pipe; it is a picture of a pipe.
 Ultimately, pictures and words are just symbols for the real thing.